actualbudget/actual/docs/api/index.md

 This is very simple, but it takes some data in `my-data.json` and creates all the accounts and transactions from it.
 Functions to convert the items (like `convertAccount`) are not included here.
 Use the [reference docs](./reference.md) to learn the shape of objects that Actual expects.

 **Note:** it's important that [`addTransactions`](./reference.md#addtransactions) is used here.
 You want to use it instead of [`importTransactions`](./reference.md#importtransactions) when dumping raw data into Actual.
-The former will not run the reconciliation process (which dedupes transactions), and won't create the other side of transfer transactions, and more.
+The former will not run the reconciliation process (which deduplicates transactions), and won't create the other side of transfer transactions, and more.
 If you use `importTransactions` it may adjust your data in ways that don't match the data you’re importing.

 Check out the [YNAB4](https://github.com/actualbudget/actual/blob/master/packages/loot-core/src/server/importers/ynab4.ts) and [YNAB5](https://github.com/actualbudget/actual/blob/master/packages/loot-core/src/server/importers/ynab5.ts) importers to see how a real importer works.